Unleash/unleash/website/docs/reference/api/legacy/unleash/admin/features.md

 ## Enable a Feature Toggle {#enable-a-feature-toggle}

-:::caution Deprecation notice
+:::caution Removal notice
-This endpoint is deprecated.
+This endpoint was removed in v5.
 Please use the [project-based endpoint to enable feature toggles](/reference/api/legacy/unleash/admin/features-v2.md#enable-env) instead.
 :::